Mmarcos01/reading-notes/css.md

 ### How CS rules cascade:

 If there area two or more rules applied to an element:
- - If two selectors are identical, the latter will take precendence
+ - If two selectors are identical, the latter will take precedence
  - The more specific selector will take precedence
- - You can use !important after any property value to indicate that it should take precendence over any other rules applied to the same element
+ - You can use !important after any property value to indicate that it should take precedence over any other rules applied to the same element

 ### Inheritance